eastgenomics/automated-archiving/README.md

 - `AUTOMATED_MONTH` : Inactivty period (e.g. 4/5/6)
 - `AUTOMATED_ARCHIVE_PICKLE_PATH` : pickle file directory
 - `AUTOMATED_ARCHIVED_TXT_PATH` : directory to output txt file listing all archived projects & directories
+- `ANSIBLE_SERVER`: (for sending helpdesk email) server host
+- `ANSIBLE_PORT`: (for sending helpdesk email) server port
+- `SENDER`: (for sending helpdesk email) BioinformaticsTeamGeneticsLab@addenbrookes.nhs.uk
+- `RECEIVERS`: (for sending helpdesk email) emails separated by comma (e.g. abc.domain,bbc.domain)

 ## Logging
 The main logging script is `helper.py`

 The script will generate a log file `automated-archiving.log` in `/var/log/monitoring`

+## Tags
+There are two tags recognized by the script:
+- `no-archive`
+- `never-archive`

+#### no-archive
+Projects tagged will temporarily bypass archiving.
+For directories in staging52 and staging53, if one or more files within a directory (`/210202_A12905_003`) is tagged, the whole directory will temporarily bypass archiving.

+The tag will be removed if a project or directory remain inactive for X months.

+#### never-archive
+Projects tagged will bypass archiving indefintely, same goes to any directory within staging52 and staging53.

 ## Output file
-The script will generate a txt file `archived.txt` at the location `AUTOMATED_ARCHIVED_TXT_PATH`.
+The script will generate a txt file `archived.txt` at the location specified at `AUTOMATED_ARCHIVED_TXT_PATH`.

 The text file list all the archived project-id, directories in `staging52` and `staging53`

 ## Docker
 `Dockerfile` is included for rebuilding docker image